bertvh/ng2-notes/README.md

 ## Adding content inside a component/directive (transclusion)

-The `ng-content` directive allows you to insert content insude a (custom) component very easily.
+The `ng-content` directive allows you to insert content inside a (custom) component very easily.
+This is similar to but much more powerful than Angular 1 translusion.

 #### A single content block

+Using 'my-component'
 ``` html
 <my-component>
   Some content
 </my-comonent>
 ```

-The component template:
+The 'my-component' view template:
 ``` html
 <div> Something something </div>
 <ng-content></ng-content> <!-- This is where 'Some content' will appear -->